 How We Can Help: Cross-border Coordination

-Mayer Brown’s cross-border investigations and enforcement practice comprises lawyers from our offices throughout the world, allowing us to provide localized advice and offer harmonized solutions to problems that implicate more than one domestic legal regime.
+Mayer Brown’s Cross-Border Investigations & Enforcement practice comprises lawyers from our offices throughout the world, allowing us to provide localized advice and offer harmonized solutions to problems that implicate more than one domestic legal regime.

 We fully understand compliance requirements in jurisdictions across the globe.
-Our experience extends to the Financial Services Authority in the UK, the Federal Financial Supervisory Authority (BaFin) in Germany, the Swiss Financial Markets Supervisory Authority (FINMA) and the Hong Kong Monetary Authority, among others.
+Our experience extends to the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) in the UK, the Federal Financial Supervisory Authority (BaFin) in Germany, the Swiss Financial Markets Supervisory Authority (FINMA) and the Hong Kong Monetary Authority, among others.
 As such, we have represented financial institutions with head offices in Belgium, Bermuda, Canada, France, Germany, Ireland, Israel, Italy, Japan, Lebanon, Puerto Rico, Switzerland, the UK, and countries in Africa and South America.